entitize/MaskGIT-PAT/README.md

 # MaskGIT-PAT

-We apply MaskGIT to photoacoustic tomography (PAT) to resolve spatial-aliasing and limited view The code in this repo is based on [MaskGIT-pytorch](https://github.com/dome272/MaskGIT-pytorch)
+We apply MaskGIT to photoacoustic tomography (PAT) to resolve spatial-aliasing and limited view The code in this repo is based on [MaskGIT-pytorch](https://github.com/dome272/MaskGIT-pytorch).

+To view results, run the [demo notebook](https://colab.research.google.com/drive/1s-8efofieqWDSrxb70S1mk0PVR4etLC4?usp=sharing).

 Commands to run to setup on Caltech HPC
 ```